-The following key outcomes shall be targeted through the TOD Policy for Delhi.
+The following key outcomes shall be targeted through the TOD Policy for Delhi:

-- a.
+a.
 Optimised density and diversification of uses and activities: This will be facilitated through higher FAR norms and compact mixed-use development, with augmentation of infrastructure by respective service providing agencies, and application of norms for green buildings and environment conservation.
-Such an approach will result in achieving an optimum mix of activities and higher job densities close to public transit systems, unlock the development potential of these areas and facilitate value capture. - b.
-Enhanced mobility: - Pedestrian and NMT friendly environment providing highest priority to pedestrians and NMT, through various strategies such as restricted and high-priced public parking, traffic management plans, street improvements and creation of a fine network of pedestrian and NMT routes. - Modal shift in favour of public transport through multi-modal integration, enhanced walkability and last mile connectivity. - a) Groups, with barrier-free universal access, achieved through placemaking strategies for Improved public realm: Generation of a vibrant and safe public realm for all age creation of public plazas and open/green spaces, multi-utility zones, spaces for public art, etc.
+Such an approach will result in achieving an optimum mix of activities and higher job densities close to public transit systems, unlock the development potential of these areas and facilitate value capture.

+b.
+Enhanced mobility:

+- i.
+Pedestrian and NMT friendly environment providing highest priority to pedestrians and NMT, through various strategies such as restricted and high-priced public parking, traffic management plans, street improvements and creation of a fine network of pedestrian and NMT routes. - ii.
+Modal shift in favour of public transport through multi-modal integration, enhanced walkability and last mile connectivity. - c.
+Improved public realm: Generation of a vibrant and safe public realm for all age groups, with barrier-free universal access, achieved through place-making strategies for creation of public plazas and open/green spaces, multi-utility zones, spaces for public art, etc.